giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Note the raw data is not available anymore on the DrivenData website, so we will assume the user downloaded them during the competition.

 train_features.csv

 train_labels.csv

 test_features.csv

 submission_format.csv

-test_labels.csv (used only to compute the score on the unseen test data)
+test_labels.csv (this file is used only to compute the score on the unseen test data)

 ## Parse data, train model and compute predictions